 Lack of orientation or skills is often found to be the cause of serious accidents, and this is one of the most important tools in occupational safety.
 From a systematic and safe change management perspective, safety document management should also be part of the system, since, for example, ISO 45001 requirements expect documentation of safety objectives, hazards and deviations, risk mapping, security plans, reviews and continuous improvement.

 A safety management system is a general management tool.
 It provides a systematic model for developing and managing safety in a knowledge-driven manner.
 There will be indicators for monitoring against which goals can be set.
 Monitoring and transparency must also be possible with regard to operations and user rights, such as audits, risk assessments and measures.
+The need for a system with so many integral capabilities explains why many companies are choosing to move to EHS compliance software - where you have access to all necessary tools and can simultaneously ensure consistent compliance to regulations.

 Freedom and ease with mobile